-All school students are welcome to attend the Battle for Australia Commemoration.
-Held on the first Wednesday in September, this service recognises the men and women who drove back the Japanese advance in the Second World War.
+This service is held annually on the first Wednesday in September and recognises the men and women who drove back the Japanese advance in the Second World War.

 In 1942 and 1943, Australia and her allies fought a series of battles in South East Asia and the Pacific.
 These battles included the Kokoda Trail, Milne Bay and the Coral Sea.
 The aim was to defend Australia and push back the advancing Japanese.